orcunyildiz/wilkins/README.md

 # Running examples

 Wilkins provides several examples of simple workflows.
-With Spack installation, the environment variables required for its LowFive layer are automatically set, but with manual installation, set them as follows:
+With Spack installation, the environment variables required for its LowFive layer are automatically set after doing ``` spack load wilkins```, but with manual installation, set them as follows:

 ```
 export HDF5_VOL_CONNECTOR=lowfive under_vol=0;under_info={};